miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 8. CLASS ATTRIBUTES:
 	- attributes that have the same values for all instances -> the form/questionnaire
 	- define them by assigning to them a value outside init
+	- defined immediately after the first line of the class name
+	- they must have an initial value
+	- flow: create an instance of the class -> python creates and assi

 ```
 _data -> internal, cannot be used directly from exterior (there is no "private" in python, so kinda private)